Fireye04/Offseason-PuzzleGame/readme.md

 - gdx: The game engine we are using

 ### Files
-./build.gradle
+- **/build.gradle**
   - This is the file that contains the script that manages compiling the code

-./assets
+- **/assets**
   - This is the folder that holds the assets

-./core/SokobanGame.java
+- **/core**
-- This is where your game code goes - Similar to Robot.java
+  - This is where the built in starter code goes [write more later pls]

-./core/systems
+- **/core/TutorialPuzzleGame.java** *[You code here!]*
+  - This is the main class of the project
+    - Your code branches out from here
+  - If this were a robotics project this would be Robot.java
+- **/core/solution** *[You code here!]*
-- This is where your logic systems should go (will be explained later)
+  - This is where your code goes!
+  - You can write subsystems here, etc